-If one of the DPLLs is otherwise unused, it can be employed as a high-resolution frequency and phase measurement system.
-As described in Section 7.5.1, the input clock frequency monitors report measured frequency with \sim 5ppb resolution.
-For higher resolution frequency measurement, a DPLL can be used.
+If the DPLL is otherwise unused, it can be employed as a high-resolution frequency and phase measurement system.
+As described in Section 7.5.1, the input clock frequency monitors report measured frequency with ~5ppb resolution.
+For higher resolution frequency measurement, the DPLL can be used.
 When a DPLL is locked to an input clock, the frequency of the DPLL, and therefore of the input clock, is reported in the FREQ field.
-This frequency measurement has a resolution of 3.7427766E-8ppm over a \pm 80ppm range.
+This frequency measurement has a resolution of 3.7427766E-8ppm over a $\pm 80$ ppm range.
 The value read from the FREQ field is the DPLL's integral path value, which is an averaged measurement with an averaging time inversely proportional to DPLL bandwidth.
 The reference for frequency measurements is the frequency of the MCLKOSC signal after adjustment by the MCFREQ field.